 In addition, there were 18 strings which were the subject of one or more GAC Early Warnings that mentioned concerns related to the geographic nature of the string ((ROMA, AFRICA, SWISS, PERSIANGULF, PATAGONIA, CAPITAL, CITY, TOWN, VIN, YUN, 广州 [GUANGZHOU], SHANGRILA, 香格里拉 [SHANGRILA], 深圳 [SHENZHEN], ZULU, AMAZON, DELTA, INDIANS).

-SomeMost of these strings were not contained on any of the lists in Section 2.2.1.4 of the Applicant Guidebook.
+Most of these strings were not contained on any of the lists in Section 2.2.1.4 of the Applicant Guidebook.
 Although some members of the GAC considered these strings to match geographic or geopolitical terms, these strings also corresponded to either generic terms or actual brand or company names.
 In almost all cases, the intended purposes for use of these applications as contained in the applicable Applicant’s response related to generic or brand use.
 Treatment of these strings was inconsistent.
 Some of these TLDs were permitted to move forward, some were only permitted where an arrangement could be reached with the geographic territory in question, and others were either not allowed to proceed or are still the subject of dispute.
 For those cases where an arrangement with the geographic territory was reached, no further information is publicly available on the details of such arrangement.

 c.
 What are the preliminary recommendations and/or implementation guidelines?